feliberal/portfolio/README.md

 **.Net team leader October/2015 to July/2016**
 **.Net and AngularJs freelancer October/2016 to November/2017**

-Hired as a .NET developer to reforce a team that developed a complete system for notary's officers.
+Hired as a .NET developer to reinforce a team that developed a complete system for notary's officers.

 * Analyse, specify and document the technical requirements
 * Analyse, specify and develop components to integrate with other systems